-Each student will submit an Engineering Design Report the two design projects.
+Student will submit individual Engineering Design Reports for the two design projects.
 The instructors will evaluate the written reports for conformance with the guidelines and specifications provided in class.
 The reports should demonstrate the quality of the design process followed and the robustness of the proposed solution.
 Documentation of the design process, calculations and graphics will form a significant portion of the evaluation.